Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/transform_orientations.rst

 View
    The manipulator will match the 3D View:

-   :Y: Up/Down
+   - Y: Up/Down
-   :X: Left/Right,
+   - X: Left/Right
-   :Z: Towards/Away from you.
+   - Z: Towards/Away from the screen.

    This way you can constrain movement to one View axis with :kbd:`G-X-X`.